dragonhunt02/v-sekai-game/README.md

 You can find our issues and suggestions at the [documentation website](https://v-sekai.github.io/manuals).

 V-Sekai is still in a pre-release state.
 It's highly experimental and still being evaluated for security.
 Use at your own risk.

-## What is it?

-V-Sekai is an open-source project that aims to bring social VR/VRSNS/metaverse components to the [Godot Engine](https://godotengine.org), including:

-- A generic multiplayer framework with VOIP support
-- Tools for loading and generating arbitrary user-generated content from the Godot Engine.
-- Avatar support with inverse kinematics.

 ## How do I get it?